djellemah/clevic/README.txt

 * in-place combo boxes for choosing values from related tables (foreign keys)
 * distinct combo boxes to list previous values for a field
 * display read-only fields from related tables
-* Recursive Filter by current field
+* Multi-level filter by current field
 * search by field contents
-* cut and paste in CSV and paste from HTML in the Java framework.
+* cut and paste in CSV, and paste from HTML in the Java framework.

 === Shortcuts:

-* Ctrl-' for ditto (copy value from previous record)
+* Ctrl-<tt>'</tt> for ditto (copy value from previous record)
 * Ctrl-; for insert current date
-* Ctrl-] for copy previous record, one field right
+* Ctrl-] for copy from previous record, one field right
-* Ctrl-[ for copy previous record, one field left
+* Ctrl-[ for copy from previous record, one field left
 * Ctrl-f to find a record
 * Ctrl-l to add a filter (by current selection)
 * Ctrl-k to remove a filter
 * cursor keys, PgUp PgDown etc for movement
+* shift with movement keys to extend selection
+* Ctrl-Tab and Ctrl-Shift-Tab to move next/previous table views
+* F2 to edit a field
+* F4 to display a combo box for a field, where appropriate

 === Model definition: